 Notwithstanding the foregoing, the Registrar has the right to apply to a court for the winding up of any bank under the Companies Act.
 The Registrar also has the right to oppose any such application made by any other party.25 Only a person recommended by the Registrar may be appointed as provisional liquidator or liquidator of a bank.

-The introduction of the FSRA provides for the establishment of an explicit deposit insurance scheme for banks.26 Together, the resolution chapter of the FSRA and the Financial Sector Laws Amendment Bill of 2018 (FSLAB), which is yet to be promulgated, provide that the resolution of designated institutions falls squarely within the ambit of the SARB as the resolution authority.
+The introduction of the FSRA provides for the establishment of an explicit deposit insurance scheme for banks.26 Together, the resolution chapter of the FSRA and the Financial Sector Laws Amendment Bill, 2020 (FSLAB), which is yet to be promulgated, provide that the resolution of designated institutions falls squarely within the ambit of the SARB as the resolution authority.

 Conduct of business

 Under Section 78 of the Banks Act, a bank is not permitted to:

 - hold shares in any company of which the bank is a subsidiary;

 - lend money to any person against security of its own shares or of shares of its controlling company;